 These ingredients are not always (or even usually) cleanly separated in practice.
 For instance, the inference patterns and physical interpretation chosen play a significant role in determining what the initial description of the target system must look like.
 Even very simple mathematical descriptions of a target system depend very much on which mathematical moves are allowed.
-As a simple example, consider Newton's second law of motion, F = ma, including a standard interpretation according to which F represents the force on some object, m that object's mass, and a that object's acceleration (all in some set of units).
+As a simple example, consider Newton's second law of motion, $\mathbf{F} = m\mathbf{a}$ , including a standard interpretation according to which F represents the force on some object, m that object's mass, and a that object's acceleration (all in some set of units).
 Understood in the usual way, the second law of motion commits us not just to claims about force, mass, and acceleration, but, e.g., to claims about the positions and velocities of objects at certain times.
 But it can do this only if certain inference patterns from calculus belong to our collection of inference patterns.
-Otherwise, F = ma does not express the law that it is usually meant to express, since the latter does have consequences for the positions and velocities of objects and how these change over time.
-For instance, a cannot really represent acceleration (or at any rate be a good representation of it) if, say, v represents velocity, and it is possible for the magnitude of a to be non-zero, while v remains constant.
+Otherwise, $\mathbf{F} = m\mathbf{a}$ does not express the law that it is usually meant to express, since the latter does have consequences for the positions and velocities of objects at certain (or at any rate be a good representation of it) if, say, v represents velocity, and it is possible for the magnitude of a to be non-zero, while v remains constant.